Ironman Texas Swim Course Preview

 I’ll give a swim rundown both for athletes and spectators.
 Let’s start with the athlete.

 Staging: The staging area for the swim is Northshore Park, with is about a mile walk from transition.
 If you don’t have shoes to walk around in before the event, I strongly suggest that you at least bring a cheap pair of flip flops with you.
 The park has plenty of port-a-potties, and also an abundance of heavily tree’d areas for those who can’t wait.
 They will have a chute like set up for all athletes to cross over the timing mat and enter the water.
-If the water is above 76 degrees, there will a separate starting wave for those who choose to wear a wetsuit.
+You will self seed according to your swim ability and unlike previous years, the start will be rolling.
+This means the mass start is gone and replaced with a start similar to that of a marathon.
+You will cross the timing mat enter the water and start swimming.
+If the water is above 76 degrees, those who choose to wear a wetsuit will start after everyone else.
 The chute is a bit narrow, as is the boat ramp you walk down, which causes a bit of a bottleneck for those trying to get into the water.
-So don’t wait until 10 minutes from the start to try and get in the water.
-You’ll still be on land when the cannon goes off.
 The water itself is typical of the region.
 Silty.
 It’s clean but cloudy.
 Seeing underwater isn’t going to happen, and it’s probably not the best idea to use it as a source of hydration.

 The turn is pretty easy to navigate and the two turn buoys are pretty close together, so it won’t take long before you are heading North again.
 Don’t be fooled into thinking that you are halfway through just because you turned for home.
 You are just now approaching mile 1.
 The trip north is pretty easy as it is more of a straight shot to the waterway.
 There is one spot to be aware of though.
 Shortly after rounding the turn buoy you will see a large peninsula to your right with some rather nice houses on it.
 Don’t get fooled into thinking that you can follow that shoreline.
 The land bends back in and the view from your goggles will look like it’s opening up to the waterway.
 This is not the start of the canal, its actually the separation between the land and the upcoming island that you need to swim around.
 I saw a number of people swim up into that inlet only to realize that they need to swim back out and around the island (see the map).
 This is the time to follow the buoys and use the Lake Woodlands Bridge (or tall buildings behind the bridge) as your landmarks.
 Once you swim past this inlet, you can hug the shoreline if you choose, as it bends around right into the waterway.
 If they have a turn buoy out, be sure to swim around the buoy though and don’t cut the course.